Skip to content | Accessibility Information

 Graduates

-The course allows students to develop into informed, critically capable art historians and curators, able to take their place as professionals in the arts and the wider cultural industries.
-The course also offers students the opportunity of enhancing their employability through placement and overseas study sandwich year options.
+The course will allow you to develop into informed, critically capable art historians and curators, able to take your place as professionals in the arts and the wider cultural industries.
+It will also offer you the opportunity of enhancing your employability through placement and overseas study sandwich year options.

 This course is appropriate for careers in a range of cultural roles e.g. gallery/museum curator, archivist, art historian, arts manager, cultural event organiser, art writer/journalist, as well as being appropriate for postgraduate study.